-- Maintain an adequately transparent organizational structure that has well-defined, clear, consistent, and documented lines of responsibility across the integrated operations. - Ensure staff have the skills, knowledge, and expertise necessary to properly discharge their assigned responsibilities. - Establish and maintain processes to achieve effective internal reporting and communication of information at all relevant levels within the integrated operations.
+- Maintain a clear organizational structure that has well-defined, consistent, and documented lines of responsibility across the Company. - Ensure staff have the skills, knowledge, and expertise necessary to properly discharge their assigned responsibilities.

-- Maintain information systems that produce sufficient, reliable, consistent, timely and relevant information concerning all business activities, the commitments assumed and the risks to which the integrated operations are exposed. - Safeguard the security, integrity, and confidentiality of information, taking into account the nature of the information in question. - Ensure that any outsourced responsibilities are delegated and managed appropriately, with ultimate responsibility residing with the Board of Directors ("Board") of the Company.
+- Establish and maintain processes to achieve effective internal reporting and communication of information at all relevant levels within the Company. - Maintain information systems that produce sufficient, reliable, consistent, timely and relevant information concerning all business activities, the commitments assumed and the risks to which the Company is exposed. - Safeguard the security, integrity, and confidentiality of information, taking into account the nature of the information in question. - Ensure that any outsourced responsibilities are delegated and managed appropriately, with ultimate responsibility residing with the Board of Directors ("Board") of the Company.

-The system of governance is based on the principle of proportionality, such that systems and controls are proportionate to the nature, scale, and complexity of the integrated operations.
-Appropriate and proportionate systems, resources and procedures are in place for the Company's operations.
+Appropriate systems, resources and procedures are in place for the Company's operations.
+The system of governance is based on the principle of proportionality, such that systems and controls are proportionate to the nature, scale and complexity of operations.